The Old Girls’ Association has donated a brand new dolls cabinet to the College.

 One of our most renowned past principals, Nancy Black donated the Mary Queen of Scots doll from Scotland.

-Many Old Girls has donated dolls to the collection including Katherine Robson, who donated a doll from Finland and Jean Paterson, who donated a doll from Poland.
+Many Old Girls have donated dolls to the collection including Katherine Robson, who donated a doll from Finland and Jean Paterson, who donated a doll from Poland.

 A plaque is to be installed on the Dolls Cabinet later this year to commemorate the Old Girls’ Association’s contribution to the College.